sjaakspiegels/dsl-migrator/ReadMe.md

 ```

 Lokad Code DSL is used by [Lokad.CQRS](http://lokad.github.com/lokad-cqrs/) (it was originally part of it)
-and is explained in greater detail in [Being The Worst Podcast](http://beingtheworst.com/) - [Episode 12 - Now Serving DSL.](http://beingtheworst.com/2012/episode-12-now-serving-dsl)
+and is explained in greater detail on the [Being The Worst Podcast](http://beingtheworst.com/) - [Episode 12 - Now Serving DSL.](http://beingtheworst.com/2012/episode-12-now-serving-dsl)

 You can try this out by starting the `Lokad.Dsl.Sample` project, and then change the `Sample\Contracts.ddd` file and save it.
 (view [Contracts.ddd source] (http://github.com/Lokad/lokad-codedsl/blob/master/Sample/Contracts.ddd)).
-The Code DSL tool will run in a background console and will regenerate the corresponding contracts C# file as you change and save the .ddd file that contains the DSL (view [Contracts.cs source](http://github.com/Lokad/lokad-codedsl/blob/master/Sample/Contracts.cs)).
+The Code DSL tool will run in a background console/tray icon and will regenerate the corresponding C# contracts file as you change and save the .ddd file that contains the DSL (view [Contracts.cs source](http://github.com/Lokad/lokad-codedsl/blob/master/Sample/Contracts.cs)).

-The current DSL code generates contracts classes that are compatible with DataContracts,
+The current DSL code generates contract classes that are compatible with DataContract,
 ServiceStack.JSON and ProtoBuf.

 You can download the binary from [github downloads](https://github.com/Lokad/lokad-codedsl/downloads).
-On occasion, you can get even newer stable versions of this tool by downloading the latest source code from GitHub and building it.
+On occasion, you can get newer stable versions of this tool by downloading the latest source code from GitHub and building it.

 **Lokad Code DSL** ([homepage](http://lokad.github.com/lokad-codedsl/)) is shared as an open